virajvasantlal/example-repo/readme.md

-# Header
+# New Header

-some example plain text
+some example plain text has been changed

+a new line of text has been added